SirGrandmasterr/AiAssistantUnity/README.md

     ```
     You might encounter missing library errors.
 Install them as prompted until the script successfully connects to the WebRTC Signaling server you started in the previous step.

+6. Congrats if you made it this far, python is cancer.
+But we aren't done yet.
+There is a bug not yet fixed in RealtimeTTS library, in the sentence formatting.
+Navigate to Signaling\replaceInStream2sentenceLib folder,
+   read the readme there and exchange the two sentence2sentence.py files accordingly.
+Otherwise orpheus will just kinda of read the tags alout instead of using them as tags.
 ---

 ## 3. L40 Server LLM Setup